 The library has computers (log in using your student account) and a photocopier/scanner/printer.
 Inside the library there is also a quiet reading room.

 Your LU card works as your library card but before you can use your LU card as a library card you need to register a library account.
 To be able to borrow, you then need to activate your LU card at one of the libraries at Lund University.
+Remember to bring a valid photo ID when you go to the library.
+Please note that your LU card is not a valid photo ID.

 Through the Asia library you will be able to access all the course literature.
 You can borrow most of the course books for two weeks at a time.